IBM/java-sdk-core/Authentication.md

 Note that the use of external configuration is not as useful with the `BearerTokenAuthenticator` as it is for other authenticator types because bearer tokens typically need to be obtained and refreshed programmatically since they normally have a relatively short lifespan before they expire.
 This authenticator type is intended for situations in which the application will be managing the bearer token itself in terms of initial acquisition and refreshing as needed.

-## Identity and Access Management (IAM) Authentication
+## Identity and Access Management (IAM) Authentication (grant type: apikey)
-The `IamAuthenticator` will accept a user-supplied api key and will perform the necessary interactions with the IAM token service to obtain a suitable bearer token for the specified api key.
+The `IamAuthenticator` will accept a user-supplied apikey and will perform the necessary interactions with the IAM token service to obtain a suitable bearer token for the specified apikey.
 The authenticator will also obtain a new bearer token when the current token expires.
 The bearer token is then added to each outbound request in the `Authorization` header in the
 form:
 ```